blusque/HaWoR/README.md

 cd HaWoR
 ```

 The code has been tested with PyTorch 1.13 and CUDA 11.7.
-Higher torch and cuda versions are expected to be compatible.
+Higher torch and cuda versions should be also compatible.
 It is suggested to use an anaconda environment to install the the required dependencies:
 ```bash
 conda create --name hawor python=3.10 conda activate hawor